aws/aws-cdk/packages/aws-cdk-lib/aws-efs/README.md

   performanceMode: efs.PerformanceMode.GENERAL_PURPOSE, // default
   outOfInfrequentAccessPolicy: efs.OutOfInfrequentAccessPolicy.AFTER_1_ACCESS, // files are not transitioned back from (infrequent access) IA to primary storage by default
-  transitionToArchivePolicy: efs.LifecyclePolicy.AFTER_14_DAYS, // files are not transitioned to Archive by default });
+  transitionToArchivePolicy: efs.LifecyclePolicy.AFTER_14_DAYS, // files are not transitioned to Archive by default
+  replicationOverwriteProtection: true, // Set to false if you want to create a read-only file system for use as a replication destination
+});
 ```